awendland/blog/_posts/2013-08-03-an-ongoing-comparison-of-brackets-and-sublime-text-3.md

 ---
 ### Intro

 I've worked on a few frontend web projects before and mainly used Aptana Studios 3 for all my IDE/Text Editor needs.
 Mainly this was because Aptana is based on Eclipse and I have done a significant amount of development in Eclipse.
 Aptana suited most of my needs, I especially enjoyed the built in FTP syncing and code formatter, but lacks support for custom Javascript method completion and is a massive resource hog.
 As I began to research Angular JS to build my frontend web project on, I found that many of the tutorial creators were using Sublime Text 3.
 I hopped on over to the Sublime Text site and downloaded the beta.
 ST3 is a a much needed refresh from the traditional Eclipse-esque IDE development; it's so subtle and sleek without any of the clunk.
-ST3 seemed to be the answer!
+ST3 seemed to be the answer!<!--break-->

 While looking around though, I found reference to another project: a project called Brackets.
 Upon further inquiry, I discovered something quite cool.
 Brackets is an open source (<a title="Github Brackets" href="https://github.com/adobe/brackets" target="_blank">Github Brackets</a>) project by Adobe.
 It is written almost entirely in HTML/CSS and Javascript, the very same languages that Brackets helps you code in, running in a thin native-shell so that it can access the native filesystem.
 Now I was stuck at a fork, do I go the tried and true method with ST3?
 Or do I chance the new path, unaware of what may come up, good or bad?

-Now begins an ongoing comparison of the two as I switch between them during my quest.<!--break-->
+Now begins an ongoing comparison of the two as I switch between them during my quest.

 #### Update 1 -- 2013-08-03 12:52 PST